-At One Parent Families Scotland we know through working with thousands of single parents that they should be recognised for the remarkable job they do of combining the role of unpaid carer and breadwinner, often without any support.
-This can no longer be ignored – there is a need for greater recognition of the structural sources of poverty and the policies needed to address these.
-The participation of single parents and others with lived experience is crucial to give policymakers a deep understanding of the real issues and solutions.
+At OPFS we know through working with thousands of single parents that they should be recognised for the remarkable job they do while combining the role of unpaid carer and breadwinner often without any support.
+This can no longer be ignored, there is a need for greater recognition of the structural sources of poverty and policies need to address these.
+The participation of single parents and others with lived experience is crucial to give policy makers a deep understanding of the real issues and solutions.

 What needs to change in Scotland to ensure we have appreciation of care work, to achieve a fair distribution of caring responsibilities, and to ensure the involvement of parents and carers in decision making?